-Later that day, we couldn't help but laugh when we saw displayed as "ART", a large work of punctured paper replicating the photo to its left of a man sneezing.
+Later that day, as we continued our visit at the museum, we couldn't help but laugh when we saw displayed as ART, a large work of punctured paper replicating the photo to its left of a man sneezing.
 The photograph had captured the droplets flying out in front of the man's face for a good couple feet, where the weight of them finally began to respond to gravity and they proceeded to sink downward.
 We considered recommending another location for hanging this image, where it could remind food servers but didn't think there was any chance of it being taken seriously.

-If I owned or managed a restaurant, I would want to know about concerns and complaints of the public, so I decided to call the next day and peak to the manager.
+If I owned or managed a restaurant, I would want to know about concerns and complaints of the public, so I decided to call the next day and speak to the manager.
 After describing the incident and the time and the witnessed outcome, I suggested that a refresher training was in order, as no one in the circle of wait staff reacted to it.